TaxBERT/TaxBERT/README.md

 This repository accompanies the paper: **Hechtner, F., Schmidt, L., Seebeck, A., & Weiß, M. (2025).
-How to design and employ specialized large language models for accounting and taxation research: The example of TaxBERT.**
+How to design and employ specialized large language models for accounting and tax research: The example of TaxBERT.**

 TaxBERT is a domain-adapated RoBERTa model, specifically designed to analyze qualitative corporate tax disclosures.